UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/one_helix_zoomed_in.png)

 In scadnano, a "helix" doesn't refer to a literal DNA double helix.
-It is a 1D set of locations where DNA strands can go.
-A helix has a number of "offsets" where DNA bases can go; by default the allowed offsets are 0 through 255.
+It is a 1D set of locations called "offsets" where DNA strands can go.
+By default the allowed offsets are 0 through 255.
 This zoom shows only the first 10 offsets of helix 0: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
 When using the graphical interface to scadnano, you don't usually need to think much about these numbers, but they are important if you use the Python scripting library, because it uses these numerical offsets to specify where DNA strands begin and end.

 Each helix has two "rows" of offsets.
 The top row always contains the strand whose 3' end is to the right; this strand is a "forward" strand.
 If there is another strand occupying some of the same offsets, it must be moving in the opposite direction, i.e., its 3' end is to the left, a so-called "reverse" strand, and it will be drawn in the second row of the helix's offsets.